Mark Goodson: Claim to Fame

-In 1982, the CTV Television Network in Canada aired the short-lived Goodson-Todman creation Claim to Famehosted by Mike McManus, the show invited a celebrity panel to interview guests and discover what had made them famous in their field.
+From 1981 until 1982, the CTV Television Network in Canada aired the short-lived Carleton Productions (in association with Goodson-Todman) creation Claim to Fame hosted by Mike McManus, the show invited a celebrity panel to interview guests and discover what had made them famous in their field.
 The panelists varied from Lois Maxwell, Valerie Pringle, Don Dickerson, Brian Linehan, Deborah Burgess and Harvey Atkin.
-The series started the 1982–83 season on Tuesdays at 9:30pm but had gone from the schedule verly early in 1983.
-Gil Fates supervised the production in the studio of CTV affliate station CJOH-TV Ottawa.
-Some say the show played very similar to the unsold Bob Stewart pilot creation called Strictly Confidentialhosted by Dick Clark in 1980.
+The series started the 1982–83 season on Tuesdays at 9:30pm but had gone from the schedule very early in 1983.
+Gil Fates supervised the production in the studio of CTV affiliate station CJOH-TV Ottawa.
+Some say the show played very similar to the unsold Bob Stewart pilot creation called Strictly Confidential hosted by Dick Clark in 1980.
+Its theme song (produced by Score Productions) was borrowed from Mindreaders hosted by Dick Martin airing on NBC from August 13, 1979 until January 11, 1980 which would latter be carried over and used as a re-arranged commercial cue for Celebrity Charades hosted by Jay Johnson and Squeaky in syndication from January to September 1979 would later carry over to the unsold pilot Puzzlers hosted by future and former host of Wheel of Fortune, Pat Sajak produced on March 14, 1980.

 Personal life and death

 In 1941, Goodson married Bluma Neveleff and moved to New York City, where he teamed up with partner Bill Todman.
 Todman died from a heart condition on July 29, 1979, two days before his 63rd birthday.
 In 1982, the Goodsons acquired the Todman heirs' portion of the company.

 Goodson and Neveleff had two children, Jill (1942) and Jonathan (1945).
 They divorced and he married Virginia McDavid, a former Miss Alabama.
 In 1962, Goodson and McDavid had a daughter, Marjorie, who was a prize model on Classic Concentration from July 1987 until its finale in September 1991.
 In 1972, he married Suzanne Waddell, who had once been a guest on What's My Line?
 They divorced in 1978.

 Goodson died of pancreatic cancer on December 18, 1992, in New York City at the age of 77.
 He is interred at Hillside Memorial Park in Culver City, California, along with his parents Fannie Goodson and A.E.
 Goodson.
 After his death, Bob Barker gave him a small tribute that aired after an episode of The Price Is Right, as an attached segment that followed the end credits:

 This is a very sad time for The Price Is Right family.
 We've lost Mr. Mark Goodson, the creator of our show.
 Mr. Goodson, a legendary figure in television, was respected throughout the industry and we shall miss his guidance in the years to come.